Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

-DEIR AL-BALAH, Gaza Strip (AP) — Israel struck southern Gaza ’s main hospital with a missile and then fired another as journalists and rescue workers rushed to the scene, killing at least 20 people, local health workers said Monday.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel struck one of the main hospitals in the Gaza Strip with a missile Monday and then fired another as journalists and rescue workers rushed to the scene, killing at least 20 people and wounding scores more, local health workers said.

+It was among the deadliest of several Israeli strikes that have hit both hospitals and journalists over the course of the 22-month war sparked by Hamas' Oct.
+7, 2023, attack, and the attack came as Israel plans to widen its offensive to heavily populated areas.

-The first strike hit a top floor of a building at Nasser Hospital in Khan Younis.
-Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second missile hit the same spot, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.
+The first strike hit a top floor of a building at Nasser Hospital in the southern city of Khan Younis.
+Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second missile hit, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.

 Among those killed was 33-year-old Mariam Dagga, a visual journalist who had worked for The Associated Press.
 Dagga regularly reported for multiple outlets from the hospital, including a recent story for the AP on doctors struggling to save children from starvation.

-Al Jazeera and Reuters confirmed their journalists and freelancers were among the five journalists killed.
+The strike killed four other journalists who had worked for Al Jazeera, Reuters and Middle East Eye, a U.K.-based media outlet, most on a contractor or freelance basis.

-The Israeli military confirmed in a statement that it had struck targets in the area of the hospital.
-It said it would conduct an investigation and “regrets any harm to uninvolved individuals and does not target journalists as such.”
+The Israeli military said it struck targets in the area of the hospital.
+It said it would investigate, and that it “regrets any harm to uninvolved individuals and does not target journalists as such.”

-Israel has attacked hospitals multiple times throughout 22 months of war, asserting that Hamas embeds itself in and around the facilities, though it rarely provides evidence.
-Hamas security personnel have been seen inside such facilities over the course of the war, and parts of them have been off limits to reporters and the public.
+Israel has attacked hospitals multiple times throughout the war, asserting that Hamas embeds itself in and around the facilities, though Israeli officials rarely provide evidence.
+Hamas security personnel have been seen inside such facilities over the course of the war, and parts of those sites have been off limits to reporters and the public.

 The hospitals that remain open have been overwhelmed by the dead, wounded and now by increasing numbers of malnourished as parts of Gaza are now in famine.